We are crazy enough to think we can change the world...

 We provide developmentally based psychological services (in English and Spanish) in Washington, D.C. schools, and the local community.
 Our developmental perspective is synthetic, trans-theoretical, and universally applicable to children and families of all ages across geography, ethnicity, and socio-economic status.

-And because psychological development is observable and empirical, we can focus on getting results.
+Because human psychological development is observable and empirical, we can focus on getting results.

 Communicating their needs

 Advocating for themselves